Vorliq Home

 Community Lending

 The lending system lets members request VLQ support and explain why they need it.
 Other members vote yes or no using their VLQ balance as voting weight.
 If enough weighted support is collected, the request moves from pending vote to approved pending issue, creates a traceable issuance transaction from the community lending pool, becomes active only after that transaction is mined, and later records repayment through a borrower-to-pool transaction.
-This is experimental community record-keeping software, not a licensed lending service or a guarantee that any borrower will repay.
+Vorliq records the community decision and repayment state transparently, without presenting itself as a licensed lending service or guaranteeing that any borrower will repay.

-The decentralized VLQ exchange lets members post buy and sell offers directly inside Vorliq.
-Prices are written in plain language because community exchange can involve money, goods, services, labor, or any value both sides agree on.
-The exchange lifecycle tracks open offers, accepted trades, a recorded VLQ transaction, on-chain confirmation, both-party completion confirmation, and disputes.
-Vorliq can record the VLQ side of a trade, but it cannot enforce off-chain payment, goods, services, delivery, or legal recovery.
-The exchange is an experimental offer board, not a licensed exchange, broker, escrow provider, or guarantee that any offer will be completed.
+The VLQ community request flow lets members coordinate requesting VLQ or offering VLQ directly inside Vorliq.
+Terms are written in plain language because community coordination can involve money, goods, services, labor, or any value both sides agree on.
+The request lifecycle tracks open requests, accepted coordination, a recorded VLQ transaction, on-chain confirmation, both-party completion confirmation, and disputes.
+Vorliq can record the VLQ side of a request, but it cannot enforce off-chain payment, goods, services, delivery, or legal recovery.
+The request flow is a community coordination board, not a licensed exchange, broker, escrow provider, or guarantee that any request will be completed.

 Community Governance